adaltas/node-masson/core/bind_server/configure.coffee.md

 # Bind Server Configure

 *   `bind_server.user` (string|object)
-    The Unix user name or a user object (see Mecano User documentation).
+    The Unix user name or a user object (see Nikita User documentation).
 *   `bind_server.group` (string|object)
-    The Unix group name or a group object (see Mecano User documentation).
+    The Unix group name or a group object (see Nikita User documentation).
 *   `bind_server.zones` (string|array)
     A list of zone definition files to be uploaded and registered to the named server.